vik-bit/CRUDASSIGNMENT/README.md

 # nextjs-todolist-w-prisma-postgresql

 This is a to-do list application created with Next.js 14.
 You can use it to manage your tasks efficiently.
-For a preview, visit the deployed website: [https://crudassignment-gamma.vercel.app/], which is deployed using Vercel with its Vercel Postgres.
+For a preview, visit the deployed website: [https://crudassignment-gamma.vercel.app/], which is deployed using Vercel with its Postgres database hosted on render.

 ## Getting Started